 2. How can I join a Small Group?

 Joining a group is easy!
-Participate in our annual Fall Group-Link.
+Participate in our annual Fall or Spring Group-Link (Small Group Fair).
 Afterwards, visit the Website:http//firstmountzionbc.org/how-to-connect/small-group/ Select a group that you have interest in, and simply contact the group leader via email to see if an opening is available.
-A Small Group consist of 3-15 participants.
+A Small Group consist of up to 15 participants

 3. How often does a Small Group meet?